Chapter 15: The Voice

 My ride would have become a death trap if we had started

 receiving incoming fire as we landed.
-Fortunately, the main attacks were
+Fortunately, the main attacks had

-over when we got there.
-When we reached the LZ, choppers in front of our
+already ended when we arrived.
+When we reached the LZ, choppers in front

-own banked toward the clearing and swooped low over the trees to lessen
+of our own banked toward the clearing and swooped low over the trees to

-the chance of taking a hit.
-Centrifugal force was the only thing holding
+lessen the chance of taking a hit.
+Centrifugal force was the only thing

-me to the floor of my ship, as our bird banked to follow the one in
+holding me to the floor of my ship, as our bird banked to follow the one

 brought the Huey to within six feet of the ground.
 In less than four